-- Admitted to WTC through the Admissions Department - ACCUPLACER score of 74 or better in Reading, and 81 or better in Writing (past 2 years) OR current NEXT GENERATION score of 250 or better in Reading, 276 plus in Writing. - · High School Diploma/GED - Hepatitis B immunization, signed wavier refusal, or completion of 3 process titers - MMR immunization or titer.
+- Admitted to WTC through the Admissions Department - ACCUPLACER score of 237-249 or better in Reading, and 237-249 or better in Writing (past 2 years) - High School Diploma/GED - Hepatitis B immunization, signed wavier refusal, or completion of 3 process titers - MMR immunization or titer.
 If you are not immune you will have to receive the vaccine. - Chicken pox vaccination or titer.
 If you are not immune you will have to receive the vaccine. - Two-step PPD/ or chest X-Ray - Physical examination (Forms are provided by the college and should be current within one year and complete) - Must complete hospital orientation - Drug Screen - Flu Vaccine (yearly) - TDAP (within 10 years) - Criminal Background Check (Participating healthcare facilities will determine if a student is eligible for entry into their respective facility.
 If a student is determined to be ineligible for clinical placement at any one facility, then that student is dismissed from the practical nursing program.
 Additional acceptance/technical standards include students who are able to independently engage in educational activities and clinical training activities in a manner that will not endanger clients/patients/residents, other students, staff members, themselves or the public.) - CPR Certification - Participate in Clinicals reliable transportation to different sites in Williamsburg, Georgetown, Florence, Marion & Clarendon counties - Fees: (Prices Vary)

-Background Check
+Background Check Drug Screen

-TB Skin Test
+TB Skin Test Hep B Vaccination or waiver

-CPR Certification
+CPR Certification Physical Exam

-Uniforms / Shoes
+Uniforms / Shoes Titers (MMR, Varicella)

-Drug Screen

-Hep B Vaccination or waiver

-Physical Exam

-Titers
+Tdap Vaccine

-TB Test and Physical Exam must be completed in Fall and Spring semester, Background Check and Drug Screen are non-refundable and must be completed in Fall and Spring semester.
+\TB Test and Physical Exam must be completed in Fall and Spring semester, Background Check and Drug Screen are non-refundable and must be completed in Fall and Spring semester.
 Fees should be paid to the WTC Business Office.